The time has come for David Cameron to show some leadership on Northern Ireland.

 “If they will not organise these all-party talks that they promised three weeks ago, then the British government must take the responsibility of doing so.”

 Whilst it might not be a vote winner, for David Cameron and Enda Kenny intervention now is simply the right thing to do.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.